| || Action Alerts | How we can help you | Joining, mailing list and donations | Home page |

-- Time for change: A framework for community discussion on values-based and Treaty-based constitutional arrangements, published by Peace Movement Aotearoa, December 2012.
+- Ongoing - Time for change project, a framework for community discussion on values-based and Treaty-based constitutional arrangements.

 - Ngapuhi Speaks: He Wakaputanga and Te Tiriti o Waitangi - Independent Report on the Ngapuhi Nui Tonu interim hearings, November 2012 - Details on Facebook - A4 poster